Out-of-Class Testing Policy

 All accommodations for course examinations/quizzes are noted on the accommodation memo which is created by the Disability Resource Center.
 It is the student’s responsibility to provide to the instructor the accommodation memo, have a dialogue regarding all accommodations, and discuss testing accommodations.
 At this time, the student and instructor should discuss details regarding testing and quiz accommodations.
 As courses develop throughout the semester, communication regarding all accommodations (including out of class testing accommodations) may need to be discussed more than once.
 When questions or concerns arise that cannot be resolved, instructors and/or students should contact the Disability Resource Center immediately.

 Students with disabilities are best served by accommodating them in the most integrated setting possible.
 Therefore, the Disability Resource Center (DRC) encourages instructors to provide examination/quiz accommodations within the class or within their own department.
-Ultimately, it is the instructor’s responsibility to provide testing accommodations; however, if it is necessary for the student to use the DRC for examination/quiz proctoring, then the DRC office needs to be notified a minimum of three business days prior to the examination/quiz.
+Ultimately, it is the instructor’s responsibility to provide testing accommodations; however, if it is necessary for the student to use the DRC for examination/quiz proctoring, then the DRC office needs to be notified one week prior to the examination/quiz.
+Students should provide notice by scheduling their exams through the DRC website.
 It is expected that the student will take exams/quizzes at the same time as their classmates.
 Exceptions may be granted by the instructor in consultation with the DRC.
 If there is a conflict regarding date or time, please notify the DRC.

 Once the DRC is notified of a possible exam date and time, DRC will confirm each individual exam/quiz through an electronic form that the instructor is to complete and return to DRC@MissouriState.edu.
 On this form, the instructor is free to confirm or change the time, date, and specifications as to how the exam is to be proctored.
 The instructor is always free to contact DRC staff through the online form, phone contact, or email if there are ever any questions or concerns regarding the exam specifications.
-If the instructor prefers not to access this form by email, DRC staff will send a paper from to the instructor.
-DRC will make every attempt to communicate with the instructor through phone contact or through the instructor’s departmental secretary.
+DRC will make every attempt to communicate with the instructor through phone contact, email or through the instructor’s departmental administrative assistant.

 It is the instructor’s responsibility to complete and return the online form.
-It is critical that the DRC receives the completed online form and exam/quiz from the instructor prior to the exam date.
+Depending upon the course design and the desire of the instructor, the instructor has the option of filling out the online form for every exam or s/he may fill one form out for the entire semester.
+It is critical that the DRC receives the completed online form and exam/quiz from the instructor at a minimum, 24 hours prior to the exam date and time.
 The DRC strives to provide the best, most appropriate accommodations possible and cannot do so without this information.

 The DRC must be notified by the student and/or instructor regarding any changes or additions to examination/quiz dates and times.
 It is the student’s responsibility to contact the instructor to obtain permission to reschedule an examination/quiz.
 The DRC will verify any rescheduled examination/quiz with the instructor.